Agencies must use a sustainable building rating system for new government owned non-residential buildings.

 If you need clarification on how a specific type of building fits within the Green Star rating tool, email the New Zealand Green Building Council.

 Agencies must adopt the use of the Green Star rating tool to the extent possible.
 However, there may be limited circumstances where an agency considers it may not be appropriate due to the particular building’s use or type or is ineligible for Green Star certification.
-New Zealand Government Procurement is developing guidance for building exemptions that will be available in early 2022.
+New Zealand Government Procurement is developing guidance for building.

 New Zealand Government Procurement is responsible for maintaining the list of approved rating tools.

-Guidance on how other sustainable building rating tools can be assessed and approved by New Zealand Government Procurement is being developed and will be in place by 1 July 2022.
+Guidance on how other sustainable building rating tools can be assessed and approved by New Zealand Government Procurement is being developed.

 When using the Green Star rating tool agencies will need to certify the design and build to a minimum 5 star Green Star rating.